 You're replacing both AC and furnace at the same time.
 Heat pump is one purchase instead of two.

-You qualify for the $2,000 federal tax credit.
-Hard to beat that math.
+You qualify for the federal heat pump tax credit.
+Incentives can materially change the math.

 Your home is well-insulated.
 Heat pumps work best in homes that hold heat.
 Older drafty homes lose ground in cold snaps.